Switchover Media: Fox Kids/Jetix

 Fox Kids Italy S.r.l. was originally founded as a subsidiary of Fox Kids Europe N.V. in 2000 to help control the Italian Fox Kids feed.
 A syndicated Fox Kids analogue block was launched in 2001, airing programmes for a few hours a day.
 A one-hour-timeshift of Fox Kids would later launch, being one of only 2 Fox Kids timeshift channels in the world (the other being in the United Kingdom).

-In 2004, as part of a worldwide partnership between Fox Kids Europe, Fox Kids Latin America and ABC Family Worldwide that would rebrand their operations under a single brand name titled Jetix, the company was renamed to Jetix Italia S.r.l.
-The rebrand began with the syndicated Fox Kids block being renamed to K-2 on October 1, while the channel's rebrand to Jetix happened in March 2005.
+In 2004, as part of a worldwide partnership between Fox Kids Europe, Fox Kids Latin America and ABC Family Worldwide that would rebrand their operations under a single brand name titled Jetix, the company was renamed Jetix Italia S.r.l.
+The rebrand began with the syndicated Fox Kids block being renamed K-2 on October 1, while the channel's rebrand to Jetix happened in March 2005.

 In May 2005, a sister channel titled GXT launched, which focused on a teenage to young-adult audience.
 A 1-hour-timeshift of GXT launched on June 1, 2008, exclusively on Sky Italia.